whimsicalraps/Silhouette/README.md

 ## How to update

 You'll need to access the left edge of the module, so either remove it slightly from the case, or remove the module to the left of Silhouette.
-You can turn off your Eurorack's power while attaching the USB cable to be extra safe, but we want to keep the module powered throughout the rest of this process.
+You can turn off your Eurorack's power while attaching the USB cable to be extra safe, but **we want to keep the module powered via ribbon cable throughout the firmware update process**.

 ### Download new firmware file